Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Lincoln to London Kings Cross trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
-With Train Journey Planner, finding a train timetable for your trip is simple.
-Enter your departure and arrival stations to view a detailed schedule of available trains.
-Provide your travel details to find the best routes, connections, and train times.
+While Lincoln to London Kings Cross trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
+Finding a train timetable for your trip from Lincoln to London Kings Cross is easy with Train Journey Planner.
+Simply enter your departure and arrival stations to get a detailed schedule of available trains.
+Input your travel details to discover the best routes, connections, and train times.

-Family & Friends Railcard£11.87
+Family & Friends Railcard€14.29

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.